gboehl/dynare/doc/manual/source/running-dynare.rst

         quotes<quote-note>` for info on passing a ``FILENAME`` argument containing spaces.

-    .. option:: parallel_slave_open_mode
+    .. option:: parallel_follower_open_mode

-        Instructs Dynare to leave the connection to the slave node open after computation is complete, closing this connection only when Dynare finishes processing.
+        Instructs Dynare to leave the connection to the follower node open after computation is complete, closing this connection only when Dynare finishes processing.